-Serhii Plokhii is Mykhailo Hrushevsky Professor of Ukrainian History at Harvard University, Director of the Harvard Ukrainian Research Institute (HURI), and Faculty Director for the MAPA: Digital Atlas of Ukraine program.
+Serhii Plokhii is Mykhailo Hrushevsky Professor of Ukrainian History at Harvard University, Director of the Harvard Ukrainian Research Institute (HURI), and Faculty Director for the MAPA: Digital Atlas of Ukraine project.
+He teaches courses and seminars on early modern and modern East European history that engage major problems in the history of Ukraine, Russia, Belarus, Poland, and Lithuania.
 His research interests include the intellectual, cultural, and international history of Eastern Europe, with an emphasis on Ukraine.
-He teaches courses and seminars on early modern and modern East European history that engage major problems in the history of Ukraine, Russia, Belarus, Poland, and Lithuania.
-His recent publications include: The Last Empire: The Final Days of the Soviet Union (Basic Books, 2014), The Cossack Myth: History and Nationhood in the Age of Empires (Cambridge University Press, 2012) and Yalta: The Price of Peace (Viking/Penguin 2010; 2011).
+He is the author of The Man with the Poison Gun: A Cold War Spy Story (2016); The Gates of Europe: A History of Ukraine (2015), The Last Empire: The Final Days of the Soviet Union (2014), and most recently, Lost Kingdom: The Quest for Empire and the Making of the Russian Nation (New York, 2017).

 Kostyantyn Bondarenko is an IT Specialist at HURI and Director for the MAPA: Digital Atlas of Ukraine program.
 Since 2001, he has worked at HURI to develop IT environment at the Institute by designing and developing the HURI and MAPA program websites, developing databases, creating GIS maps and applications,.
 As the Director for the MAPA: Digital Atlas of Ukraine program, Kostyantyn manages all technical and organizational aspects of the MAPA.
 He has worked on all modules of the MAPA program, presented MAPA projects at several conferences and is currently working on joint GIS projects between HURI and its partners in the US, Poland, and Ukraine.